As November brings cooler weather to the desert, use less water in your landscaping to avoid wasting water.

 Plants and grass use less water during the fall and winter seasons.
 Gradually reduce watering as temperatures continue to drop.
 Reducing water use is the best way to do your part to save water for future generations.

-Remember also to turn off your sprinklers during measurable rainfall and keep them off for at least two days or until after the ground has dried.
+Remember to turn off your sprinklers during measurable rainfall and keep them off for at least two days or until after the ground has dried.